bigardone/bigardone.github.com/source/blog/2017-02-02-phoenix-and-elm-a-real-use-case-pt-1.html.markdown

 The people who either know me well or have worked with me know that I am extremely passionate about any new technology that I start learning and I like.
 However, in the case of Elm, it has been different.
-I first heard about Elm almost a year ago, while learning Elixir and doing my first pet projects, reading an article about Redux.
+I first heard about Elm almost a year ago, while learning Elixir and doing my first pet projects, and I think it was reading some kind of article about Redux.
-In fact, I discovered that Elm's architecture inspired Redux and it caught my attention immediately.
+In fact, in thanks to that article, I discovered that Elm's architecture inspired Redux and that caught my attention immediately.
 After an initial try, I decided that learning Elixir was enough task, and left Elm for later, but I kept reading articles and tutorials about it.
-It was not until version 0.17 came out, that I decided to give it another try,  and I have been coding Elm almost every day since then, just for the joy of it most of the time.
+It was not until when version 0.17 came out, that I decided to give it another try, and I have been coding Elm almost every day since then, just for the joy of it most of the time.
 Joy is a word that truly represents to me the experience of coding in Elm because:

 - It is functional and immutable; therefore I do not need to be switching between paradigms while coding back-end and front-end.
 - Its type system in combination with its gentle compiler forces you to write good and error-free code.